Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Experiments

 \subsection{Analysing Focus on Low-Frequencies}

 In the following, we ablate design decisions to encourage the focus on low-frequency information, while providing both high and low frequencies to the model.
 As discussed in \cref{subsec:experiments:results}, we observe that na\"{i}vely implementing FLC Pooling for a pixel-wise task such as image deblurring does not result in usable restored images.
-The better performance of ``FrequencyPreservedPooling'' over FLC Pooling for image deblurring indicates that retaining high-frequency information from the feature maps is crucial to the task.
+The better performance of \textbf{FrequencyPreservedPooling} over FLC Pooling for image deblurring indicates that retaining high-frequency information from the feature maps is crucial to the image deblurring task.
 However, the extent to which this high-frequency information needs to be retained needs further exploration.
-Thus, we study ``FrequencyPreservedPooling'' in more detail.
-To this effect, we modify ``FrequencyPreservedPooling'', such that for 30\% of the function calls, we drop the high-frequency information, to effectively reduce ``FrequencyPreservedPooling'' to \cref{eqn:downsampling:only_low} for these calls.
+Given that CNN-based architectures have a bias towards high-frequency information~\cite{lukasik2023improving,abello2021dissecting}, NAFNet's performance might vary to that of Restormer.
+Thus, we study \textbf{FrequencyPreservedPooling} in more detail.
+To this effect, we modify \textbf{FrequencyPreservedPooling}, such that for 30\% of the function calls, we drop the high-frequency information, to effectively reduce \textbf{FrequencyPreservedPooling} to a low-pass filter similar to \cite{grabinski2022frequencylowcut} for these calls.
 We implement this ablation in two possible settings, first: allowing all downsampling steps to drop high frequencies in 30\% of the calls.
-We denote this as ``Drop High''.
+We denote this as \textbf{DropHigh}.
 Second, we allow only the first downsampling step to drop high frequencies 30\% of the time.
-We denote this as ``Drop High in First Step''.
-The intuition behind ``Drop High in First Step'' is that, since the image itself might have noise that might correspond to high frequencies, reducing them to only the first downsampling step might be enough.
+We denote this as \textbf{FirstLayerDrop}.
+The intuition behind \textbf{FirstLayerDrop} is that, since the image itself might have noise that might correspond to high frequencies, reducing them to only the first downsampling step might be enough.
 Further reducing high-frequencies at random in all downsampling steps might deprive the model of some important information as well.
-We observe in \cref{tab:restormer_encoder_ablation}, that this intuition is validated and indeed ``Drop High in First Step'' outperforms the other ablations over ``FrequencyPreservedPooling''.
+We observe in \cref{tab:restormer_encoder_ablation}, that this intuition is validated and indeed \textbf{FP + FirstLayerDrop} outperforms the other ablations over \textbf{FP} in the case of Restormer.
 However, when viewed qualitatively in \cref{fig:restormer_cospgd_attack_different_downnsamplings5}, we observe a massive loss of information in the restored images, with considerable areas simply being white.
-Thus, for the ablations with the upsampling, we continue using ``FrequencyPreservedPooling'' without any explicit loss in high frequencies and do not consider its ablated variants.
+In the case of NAFNet, due to the implicit high-frequency bias of CNNs, we observe that \textbf{DropHigh} performs the best for image deblurring under adversarial attack.